antoniuvadan/tonix/README.md

 motivated me to write one from scratch myself.

-Below is an in-progress collection of notes about the bootloader (and soon the kernel) that I would find useful if I were to start over from scratch.
+Below is an in-progress collection of notes about the bootloader (and soon the kernel) that I would find useful if I were to start over from the beginning.
 Notes are based on lessons learned along the way.

 ## Bootloader
 ### MLO